 All of our experiments were run on Linux machines with Intel Xeon X5650 six-core processors, running at 2.66GHz.
-We enforced a RAM limit of 3GB for classification; if training a classifier ever exceeded this memory limit, the classifier job was terminated, returning a misclassification rate of 100%.
+All datasets had a RAM limit of 3GB for classification; if training a classifier ever exceeded this memory limit, the classifier job was terminated, returning a misclassification rate of 100%.
 An additional 1GB of RAM was allocated for the SMBO method.
-We chose these limits to be reasonably close to the resource limitations faced by a typical user of machine learning algorithms.
+While these limits are somewhat arbitrary, we believe them to be reasonably close to the resource limitations faced by any user of machine learning algorithms.
 We also limited the training time for each evaluation of a learning algorithm on each fold, to ensure that the optimization method had a chance to explore the search space.
 Once this training budget for a fold is consumed, Auto-WEKA sends an interrupt to the learning algorithm to terminate as soon as possible, and the (partially) trained model is then evaluated on the validation set to determine the error estimate of the fold.
 This timeout was set to 150 minutes for classification and 15 minutes for feature search and evaluation in our experiments.4 For each dataset, we ran Auto-WEKA with each hyperparameter optimization algorithm with a total time budget of 30 hours.
-For each method, we performed 25 runs of this process with different random seeds and then-in order to simulate parallelization on a typical workstation-used bootstrap sampling to repeatedly select 4 random runs and report the performance of the one with best cross-validation performance.
+For each method, we performed 25 runs of this process with different random seeds and then - in order to simulate parallelization on a typical workstation - used bootstrap sampling to repeatedly select 4 random runs and report the performance of the one with best cross-validation performance.

 In early experiments, we observed a few cases in which Auto-WEKA's SMBO method picked hyperparameters that had excellent training performance, but turned out to generalize poorly.
-To enable Auto-WEKA to detect such overfitting, we partitioned its training set into two subsets: 70% for use inside the SMBO method, and 30% of validation data that we only used after the SMBO method finished.
+To enable Auto-WEKA to detect cases of overfitting, we partitioned its training set into two subsets: 70% for use inside the SMBO method, and 30% of validation data that is only looked at after the SMBO method has finished.

-5.2 Baseline Methods
+5.2 Algorithm Selection and CASH: Baseline Methods

 Auto-WEKA aims to aid non-expert users of machine learning techniques.
-A natural approach that such a user might take is to perform 10-fold cross validation on the training set for each technique with unmodified hyperparameters, and select the classifier with the smallest average misclassification error across folds.
-We will refer to this method applied to the set of 39 WEKA classifiers as Ex-Def; it is the best choice that can be made among the 39 WEKA classifiers (with their default hyperparameters) based on exhaustive cross-validation.
-However, another (unfortunately) common approach for classifier selection is simply to choose based on popularity or intuitive appeal, without any empirical consideration of alternatives.
-For each dataset, the second and third columns in Table 4 present the best and worst "oracle performance" of the 39 default classifiers when prepared given all the training data and evaluated on the test set.
-We observe that the gap between the best and worst classifier was huge, e.g. misclassification rates of 4.93% vs 99.24%on the Dorothea dataset.
+The simplest approach for selecting a classifier that is widely adopted amongst non-experts is to use a classifier merely based on its popularity or intuitive appeal, without any empirical consideration of alternatives.
+To quantify the difference such a choice can make, we consider the 39 WEKA classifiers (each with default hyperparameter settings) for each dataset, train each on the training set, and measure its accuracy on the test set.
+For each dataset, the second and third columns in Table 4 present the best and worst "oracle performance" of these classifiers on the test set.
+We observe that the gap between the best and worst classifier was huge, e.g. misclassification rates of 4.93% vs 99.24% on the Dorothea dataset.
 Even when the set of classifiers was restricted to a few popular ones (we considered neural networks, random forests, SVMs, AdaBoost, C4.5 decision trees, logistic regression, and KNN), this gap still exceeded 20% on 14 out of the 21 datasets.
 Furthermore, there was no single method that achieved good performance across all datasets: every method was at least 22% worse than the best for at least one data set.
-This suggests that some form of algorithm selection is essential for achieving good performance.
-We note that the oracle best performance for Ex-Def provides a lower bound on the classification error that can be achieved via any method that performs only algorithm selection from the 39 WEKA classifiers with default hyperparameter settings).
+We conclude that some form of algorithm selection is essential for achieving good performance.